• Skip to primary navigation

 Many bakers brush simple syrup onto cakes before frosting or glazing them to help keep them moist, and in the case of vanilla syrup, to add a little flavor too!
 Try this next time you make a Bundt cake, angle food cake, or layer cake.

 You can also use it to sweeten and flavor yogurt (this definitely helps make plain yogurt more enjoyable to eat!).
-We love doing this with vanilla syrup and homemade blueberry syrup too!
+We love doing this with vanilla syrup as well as our homemade blueberry syrup and peach syrup recipes too!
 You can also use it to sweeten and flavor oatmeal or overnight oats.

 Store your homemade vanilla simple syrup in an airtight container in your fridge for up to two weeks.
 I like to use a sealed glass bottle when making my own simple syrups.
 However, you can use an upcycled glass jar or mason jars for storage too!